Skip Navigation

 Research

-The effects of the Primary Movement programme, which is based on replicating or mimicking the primary reflex system of the fetus, has been evaluated in a number of formal studies that have been published in peer-reviewed scientific journals.
-In a double-blind, placebo controlled study, it was found that children who completed the Primary Movement programme made very significant gains in reading, writing speed, naming speed and saccadic frequency (eye movements) with a concurrent significant inhibition of the ATNR(10).
+In a double-blind, placebo controlled study, it was found that children who completed the Primary Movement programme made very significant gains in reading, writing speed, naming speed and saccadic frequency (eye movements) with a concurrent significant inhibition of the ATNR(8).

-In a school-based study involving more than one thousand children, it was found that the Primary Movement programme had a significant effect on ATNR persistence and academic attainments (reading, spelling and mathematics)(11).
+In a school-based study of children in their first year at primary school, it was found that the Primary Movement programme had a significant effect on the development of fine motor control(9).
+In another large, school-based study, involving more than one thousand children, it was found that the Primary Movement programme had a significant effect on ATNR persistence.
+This led to improved academic attainments in reading, spelling and mathematics(10).

 References